-Along with the structured portfolio maturities and reinvestments, the actions by the Federal Reserve and the market environment created opportunities for enhanced revenue and reduced unrealized losses, and the repositioning of the portfolio for the longer term.
-The Foundation holds investments to maturity and will lag the interest rate gains somewhat, but earnings will continue to increase with new investments at these higher rates, in turn providing better grant-making options and growth for the organization with prudent decisions.
+Along with the structured portfolio maturities and reinvestments, the actions by the Federal Reserve and the market environment created continued opportunities for enhanced revenue and reduced unrealized losses, and the continued repositioning of the portfolio for the longer term.
+The Foundation holds investments to maturity and reinvests at current trending rates with an increase in the duration to maximize those earnings over a longer period of time.
+The fluctuations in the market will challenge the ongoing opportunity for these higher rates over time, but the Foundation's strategies and close scrutiny with the investment manager will assist in addressing these challenges as they arise.

-Note 11 - Subsequent Events
+Note 10 - Subsequent Events

-Management has evaluated subsequent events through May 20, 2024, the date which the financial statements were available to be issued and determined that there were no events that occurred subsequent to the reporting period that are required to be disclosed.
+Management has evaluated subsequent events through May 14, 2025, the date which the financial statements were available to be issued and determined that there were no events that occurred subsequent to the reporting period that are required to be disclosed.